swabhs/coling18tutorial/README.md

 * Martha Palmer, Daniel Gildea, and Paul Kingsbury.
 The Proposition Bank: An annotated corpus of semantic roles.
 Computational Linguistics, 31(1):71–106, 2005.
 * Ellie Pavlick, Travis Wolfe, Pushpendre Rastogi, Chris Callison-Burch, Mark Dredze, and Benjamin Van Durme.
 Framenet+: Fast paraphrastic tripling of framenet.
 In Proc. of ACL, volume 2, pp. 408–413, 2015.
 * Hao Peng, Sam Thomson, Swabha Swayamdipta, and Noah A. Smith.
 Learning joint semantic parsers from disjoint data, 2018.
 URL https://arxiv.org/abs/1804.05990. arXiv:1804.05990.
 * Pushpendre Rastogi and Benjamin Van Durme.
-Augmenting framenet via ppdb.
+Augmenting framenet via PPDB.
 In Proc. of Workshop on EVENTS, 2014.
 * Drew Reisinger, Rachel Rudinger, Francis Ferraro, Craig Harman, Kyle Rawlins, and Benjamin Van Durme.
 Semantic proto-roles.
 Transactions of the Association for Computational Linguistics, 3:475–488, 2015.
 * Michael Roth and Mirella Lapata.
 Neural semantic role labeling with dependency path embeddings, 2016. arXiv:1605.07515.
 * Dan Shen and Mirella Lapata.
 Using semantic roles to improve question answering.
 In Proc. of EMNLP-CoNLL, 2007.
 * Anders Søgaard, Barbara Plank, and Hector Martinez Alonso.
 Using frame semantics for knowledge extraction from twitter.
 In Proc. of AAAI, 2015.
 * Emma Strubell, Patrick Verga, Daniel Andor, David Weiss, and Andrew McCallum.
-Linguistically- informed self-attention for semantic role labeling, 2018.
+Linguistically-informed self-attention for semantic role labeling, 2018.
 URL http://arxiv.org/abs/1804.08199. arXiv:1804.08199.
 * Mihai Surdeanu, Sanda Harabagiu, John Williams, and Paul Aarseth.
 Using predicate-argument structures for information extraction.
 In Proc. of ACL, 2003. doi: 10.3115/1075096.1075098.
 URL https://doi.org/10.3115/1075096.1075098.
 * Mihai Surdeanu, Richard Johansson, Adam Meyers, Llúıs Màrquez, and Joakim Nivre.
 The CoNLL-2008 shared task on joint parsing of syntactic and semantic dependencies.
 In Proc. of CoNLL, 2008.
 * Swabha Swayamdipta, Miguel Ballesteros, Chris Dyer, and Noah A. Smith.
 Greedy, joint syntactic-semantic parsing with Stack LSTMs.
 In Proc. of CoNLL, 2016.